We Dig Hampstead Hill! Searching for the War of 1812 in Patterson Park

 Building Support for Baltimore’s Hebrew Orphan Asylum

 Baltimore Heritage is currently working in partnership with the Coppin Heights CDC and Coppin State University to preserve and plan the rehabilitation of the Hebrew Orphan Asylum building.
 Built in 1876, the Hebrew Orphan Asylum the oldest purpose-built Jewish orphanage in the nation.
+Learn more about this issue.

 Baltimore Heritage is working closely with the Friends of Clifton Mansion, Civic Works, the youth training program that occupies the Mansion, and the Henry Thompson of Clifton Society, to promote the historic importance of the Mansion and its role in Baltimore’s future.
+Learn more about this campaign.